What is the difference between an AGENT and a MANAGER?

 When you are ready for their help, both managers and agents should be lining up around the block to get your business.

-If not, then some career guidance may be in order.
+If not, then my career guidance may be

 But what do I know?